 - c.
 Associating with or facilitating the existence of any organization that has been withdrawn or suspended from university recognition - d.
 Unauthorized operation of a business on university property or use of university resources - e.
 Any conduct by a guest of a student that violates university rules or policies including the Student Code of Conduct (Note: Students are responsible for the behavior of their guests.) - f.
 Behavior that would offend or frighten a reasonable person - g.
-Conduct that interferes with student learning or with the mission of the university - h.
-Unauthorized use of the university's name, logo or seal for crowdfunding purposes - i.
+Conduct that interferes with student learning or with the mission of the university h.
+Intentionally Left Blank

+- i.
 Conduct that adversely affects the security of the university community, local residents or property, the name of the university, or the integrity of the educational process - j.
-Communicating with university faculty or staff in a manner that a reasonable person would find (1) disrespectful, rude, or otherwise inappropriate to that faculty or staff member or other members of the university community or (2) disruptive to the educational process.
+Communicating with university faculty or staff in a manner that a reasonable person would find (1) disrespectful, rude or otherwise inappropriate to that faculty or staff member or other members of the university community or (2) disruptive to the educational process.
 Examples of such "unprofessional" conduct include, but are in no way limited to, the following: - i.
-Addressing faculty or employees in conversations, e-mails, or other communications in a manner that a reasonable person would find disrespectful, rude, or otherwise inappropriate in language or tone. - ii.
+Addressing faculty or employees in conversations, emails or other communications in a manner that a reasonable person would find disrespectful, rude or otherwise inappropriate in language or tone. - ii.
 Making false or misleading claims or threats to faculty or employees. - iii.
-Disrupting any activity, class, course, lab, or program through conduct that a reasonable person would find disrespectful, rude, or otherwise inappropriate. - k.
+Disrupting any activity, class, course, lab or program through conduct that a reasonable person would find disrespectful, rude or otherwise inappropriate. - k.
 Encouraging, enticing, influencing or enlisting another person to violate any of the university rules, regulations or policies listed in the Student Code of Conduct